Guelph-Digital-Service/Design-Guide/components/buttons/button.md

 subgroup: buttons
 permalink: /components/buttons/button.html

-title: Button
+title: Pretty Button
-description: Button description
+description: "A 'Pretty Button' is distinct from a standard button, which should be used only to call a script or server-side function.
+A 'Pretty Button' should only be used on links (`<a>`) that require some extra flare.
+These include for example: links which direct the user to 'learn more', 'provide feeedback' or 'apply'."

 variations:
-- title: Button
+- title: Pretty Button
   description: Button description
-  styleModifier: c-btn
+  styleModifier: prettybtn
   includeClassification: molecules
   includeCategory: 02-blocks
   includeName: card